-Mortgages are traditionally regarded as a “good” sort of debt.
-A mortgage lets you acquire a valuable asset – somewhere to live in – and avoid the costs and uncertainty of renting, but you can be buying a valuable asset.
+Mortgages are normally a “good” sort of debt.
+Not only do you have somewhere to live, and avoid the costs and uncertainty of renting, but you can be buying a valuable asset.

-But even though mortgages are a sensible way to borrow, and mortgage rates are at record lows in 2018, they still have problems.
+But even though mortgages are a sensible way to borrow, and mortgage rates are at record lows in 2018, they can still have problems.
 And these can be made worse in Britain because of the high property prices.
-So there are quite a few Debt Camel articles about mortgages – this page brings together links to the most important of them.